pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ```
 export KUBECONFIG=/home/pslucas/ocp412/ocp4/auth/kubeconfig
 ```
-- Now you can test your login to your OpenShift cluster
+- Now you can test your login to your OpenShift cluster.
 ```
 $ oc login -u kubeadmin -p SAxqE-...-zBEjz https://api.ocp4.example.com:6443
 The server uses a certificate signed by an unknown authority.